-There are 3 alcohol/food/lifestyle interactions with carbidopa / levodopa which include:
+There is 1 alcohol/food/lifestyle interaction with carbidopa / levodopa.

 Consumer information for this interaction is not currently available.

 GENERALLY AVOID: Alcohol may potentiate some of the pharmacologic effects of levodopa.
 Use in combination may result in additive central nervous system depression and/or impairment of judgment, thinking, and psychomotor skills.